THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 Legal or contractual Obligation to provide Personal Data

-The provision of personal data is regularly necessary for the initiation, conclusion, processing, and reversal of a contract.
-If you do not provide the required personal data, we will not be able to conclude and fulfill a contract with you.
+The provision of personal data is regularly required for the initiation, conclusion, processing and reversal of a contract.
+In the event that you do not provide the required personal data, we will not be able to conclude and fulfill a contract with you.

 Transfer to a Third Country